leaflabs/aspen-wdx-1020/README.md

 ## Overview

-Aspen is an effort to integrate scalable solutions for the Analysis, Storage, and Processing of large scientific datasets.
+Aspen is an effort to integrate scalable solutions for the Acquisition, Storage, and Processing of large scientific datasets.
 Among other things, this enables researchers to explore their data remotely using a thin client interface to a large database with compute-on-storage capabilities.